Understanding Your Rights And Obligations In Florida Parenting Plans And Timesharing

 - Who provides for the child’s health care

 - Whose address will be used to determine where the child attends school

 - How parents will communicate with the child when in each other’s care

 - How will holidays be split between the parents

 The Importance Of Creating A Mutually Acceptable Parenting Plan

 You may want to have your child live with you the majority of the time.
 However, it is still beneficial to parent and children alike that your parenting plan allows compromise.
 There are many benefits to taking this approach, though sometimes working with a skilled Lakeland divorce attorney to help mediate may be necessary.

-Couples that cannot agree on a parenting plan risk leaving it to the court to decide.
+Couples who cannot agree on a parenting plan risk leaving it to the court to decide.
 This could create a situation that provides you with much less than you had hoped for and is not the best approach to settling timesharing and parenting plan issues.

 If divorcing parents cannot agree on a parenting plan, the court will consider these factors in creating one for them:

 - The strength of the parent-child relationship on both sides